 If you are currently practicing veterinary medicine in Wisconsin with an expired credential, you must renew your credentials as soon as possible.
 The cost to renew your credential is $185.
 That cost includes a $25 late renewal fee.

-Failure to renew your credential by March 1 may result in board action taken against you for unlicensed practice pursuant to Wis.
-Admin.
-Code [7.06(20); 9.05(11)].
+Failure to renew your credential by March 1 may result in board action taken against you for unlicensed practice.

 If you have already registered for your MyDATCP account, go to the log on page to reapply for (renew) your Wisconsin veterinary credential.

 Refer to your email with instructions and a personal PIN to register for our online services (MyDATCP).
-Check your inbox or spam.
+Check your inbox and spam folder.

-If it has been over five years since your credential expired, the Veterinary Examining Board will need to review your situation and make a determination regarding what will be required in order to determine competency.
-Please submit a letter to the Veterinary Examining Board that briefly describes any experience related to the credential you are seeking during the time since your credential expired, include number of continuing education hours you have taken since the credential expired, and, if applying to reinstate a veterinary credential; the type of practice you are interested into re-entering.
+If it has been more than five years since your credential expired, the VEB will need to review your situation and make a determination regarding what will be required in order to determine competency.
+Please submit a letter to the VEB that briefly describes any experience related to the credential you are seeking during the time since your credential expired, include the number of continuing education hours you have taken since the credential expired, and, if applying to reinstate a veterinary credential; the type of practice you are interested into re-entering.